blackducksoftware/blackduck-alert/deployment/docker-swarm/README.md

     ```

 ## Upgrading Alert
-You will remove the stack and then re-deploy your stack.
+Remove the stack and then re-deploy the stack.
 The steps in the upgrade procedure are the same as the installation procedure after removing the stack.

 ### Verify Secrets